 |Preschool and Kindergarten||Length||Tuition|

 |Music, Now I’m Four||45 minutes||$240 per semester|

 Infants and Toddlers

 Classes include movements and activities such as bouncing, wiggling, tickling, clapping, simple songs, and lullabies.

 Classes include movements and activities that focus on pitch exploration, movement exploration, movement for form and expression and beat motion through simple songs, song tales and song fragments.

 The Early Childhood Music program is under the direction of April Masse who is completing her master’s degree in piano performance at the University of Southern Maine.
 April is strongly committed to the teaching profession.
 She is a member of both MTNA (Music Teachers National Association) and MMTA (Maine Music Teachers Association) and serves on the board of MMTA.

-For class times, registration and other information regarding the Early Childhood Music program, please call the Portland Conservatory at (207) 775-3356 or email us.
+For class times, registration and other information regarding the Early Childhood Music program, please call (207) 775-3356 or email us.